paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 (5)

-  (A) The Secretary concerned shall require a member of the armed forces scheduled to be separated from active duty as described in paragraph (2) to undergo a physical examination and a mental health assessment conducted pursuant to [section 1074n of this title](./chapter-055-medical-and-dental-care.md#section-1074n) immediately before that separation.
+  (A) Except as provided in subparagraph (D), the Secretary concerned shall require a member of the armed forces scheduled to be separated from active duty as described in paragraph (2) to undergo a physical examination and a mental health assessment conducted pursuant to [section 1074n of this title](./chapter-055-medical-and-dental-care.md#section-1074n) immediately before that separation.
 The physical examination shall be conducted in accordance with regulations prescribed by the Secretary of Defense.

   (B) Notwithstanding subparagraph (A), if a member of the armed forces scheduled to be separated from active duty as described in paragraph (2) has otherwise undergone a physical examination within 12 months before the scheduled date of separation from active duty, the requirement for a physical examination under subparagraph (A) may be waived in accordance with regulations prescribed under this paragraph.
 Such regulations shall require that such a waiver may be granted only with the consent of the member and with the concurrence of the member’s unit commander.